Starting a nonprofit organization is by no means an easy ordeal.

-Establishing the “need” of your nonprofit:
+Establishing the “need” of forming a nonprofit:

 Think about your intended demographic/ the population you wish to serve.
 You don’t necessarily have to go into too many details just yet.
 Make sure to establish what needs of that population you are hoping to service.
 Think about your intended solution and whether you’ll truly be adding value.

 Find demographic or population data that shows a need for your services, and confirm if and how that need is not being met.

 Identify nonprofit or for-profit organizations that are already serving the same needs or population(s) that you wish to serve.

 Consider other alternatives to creating your own nonprofit organization: joining an existing organization in some capacity, becoming a consultant, starting a donor-advised fund, or seeking fiscal sponsorship.

 Triple-check with yourself and any others you’re working with.
 Reflect on the following questions: